 Spider plants are the most popular house plants.
 They have ubiquitous nature that makes them the target of dogs, who eat the leaves of spider plants.
+So, are spider plants poisonous to dogs?

 Why Does My Dog Eat My Spider Plant?